Wahya Cirlce

 ALKEBULAN TRADITIONAL BELIEFS

 We will begin our World Studies here.
-Although a currently major Path, which we know as Christianity, it only came to the continent of Alkebulan (Africa) in the 1st or early 2nd century CE, oral traditions and tribal practices have reigned supreme for tens of thousands of years before that arrival.
-The first of the Islamic Path appeared while the prophet Mohammed was purported to still be alive (He is reported to have died in 632 CE).
+Although currently a major Path, known as Christianity, it only came to the continent of Alkebulan (Africa) in the 1st or early 2nd century CE.
+The Indigenous oral traditions and tribal practices have reigned supreme for tens of thousands of years before that arrival.
+The first of the Islamic Path appeared on the land while the prophet Mohammed was purported to still be alive (He is reported to have died in 632 CE).
 Thus, both religions have only been on the continent of Africa for around 1400 years.
-As we look deeper into the continent, we can see the tribal beliefs go back much further.
+As we look deeper into the continent, we can see the tribal beliefs go back much, much further.

-While Egypt receives most of the attention for this continent, we will not begin there.
+While Egypt receives most of the attention for this continent due to its exploitation by Europe, we will not begin there.
 We will also not begin with the oldest known Tribe in Alkebulan, the San, either.
 We will begin here with the Yoruba.

 Why?